Maghnie/docs/developers/api-documentation/guides-and-tutorials/setpoints-and-schedules.md

 The lifecycle of a schedule is defined by five possible states:

-1. A new schedules is always created in state `initialized`.
+1. A new schedule is always created in state `initialized`.
-2. When the schedule is syntactically correct and the specified project and data points exists the schedule will transition into state `active` after a few seconds.
+2. When the schedule is syntactically correct and the specified project and data points exist, the schedule will transition into state `active` after a few seconds.
 3. When a \(critical\) error occurs at any time, the schedule transitions into state `failed` where it has reached end-of-life \(EoL\).
 4. When a user cancels a schedule, it first transitions into `stopping` where it awaits acknowledgement from the aedifion.device and cannot be modified anymore.
 5. When the schedule has been completely executed or successfully stopped by the user, it transitions into `terminated` where it has reached EoL.